 COVID-19 Daily Self-Check

 Working together, COCC students, employees, and visitors can mitigate the spread of the coronavirus on campus through daily symptom self-checks.
-A daily self-check, coupled with several other measures including the use of face masks, physical distancing, and personal hygiene, helps keep our campuses safe and healthy.
+A daily self-check, coupled with other measures including the COVID-19 vaccines, face masks, physical distancing, and hand washing, help to keep our campuses safe and healthy.

-This self-assessment tool is not meant to take the place of consultation with your health care provider or to diagnose/treat conditions.
+Before you begin: This self-assessment health tool is not meant to take the place of consultation with your health care provider or to diagnose/treat conditions.
 If you're in an emergency medical situation, call 911.

 Daily Self-Check Health Assessment (Access a printable PDF version of the Self-Check)

-- In the last 48 hours, have you experienced any of the following symptoms that are
+- In the last 48 hours, have you experienced any of the symptoms listed below?

 - Fever greater than or equal to 100.4 Fahrenheit or 38 Celsius?

 - Chills or sweating